DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Dataset

-\paragraph{\coarse} \coarse annotations characterize a sentence's intended function in the review.
-Annotators label each sentence with one of six coarse-grained sentence types including \eval and \fact sentences, \req sentences (including questions, which are requests for information), as well as non-argument types: \soc , and \struc for organization of the text.
-We also extend two of these types with subtypes: \struc sentences are distinguished between headers, quotations, or summarization sentences, and \req sentences are subdivided by the nature of the request, distinguishing between clarification of factual information, requests for new experiments, requests for an explanation (e.g. of motivations or claims), requests for edits, and identification of minor typos.
+We also extend two of these review actions with subtypes: \textit{structuring} sentences include headers, quotations, or summarization sentences, and \textit{request} sentences are subdivided by the nature of the request, distinguishing between clarification of factual information, requests for new experiments, requests for an explanation (e.g. of motivations or claims), requests for edits, and identification of minor typos.